 - Diagnosed: 2016 at 13 years old.
 Dec 2018 relapsed in hip & lungs

 Nicholas was featured on our social channels (Instagram & Facebook) on 9/9/19 to share what it’s like being a teen with Asperger Syndrome fighting cancer.
 It’s real and it’s raw… just like childhood cancer.

 UPDATE, JUNE 23, 2020: Nicholas lost his fight to osteosarcoma.
-What a unique, smart, resilient and funny young man Nicholas was and we feel extremely fortunate to have gotten know him.
+What a unique, smart, resilient, and funny young man Nicholas was and we feel extremely fortunate to have gotten to know him.